rbisdorff/Digraph3/docSphinx/tutorial.rst

     gint:	International outlook, In staff, students and research (7.5%)
     gind:	Industry income, Innovation (5.0%)

-The largest part (87.5%) of ranking criteria significance is allocated more or less equally to *Teaching*, *Research* and *Citations*.
-The small remaining part (12.5%) goes to *International outlook* and *Industry income*.
+The largest part (87.5%) of criteria significance is allocated more or less equally to *Teaching*, *Research* and *Citations*.
+The small remaining part (12.5%) goes more or less equally to *International outlook* and *Industry income*.

-In order, now, to rank the Universities based on these five performance criteria, the THE authors, first, replace the performance grade obtained per criterion by each University with their corresponding **quantile** observed in the *cumulative distribution* of the grades obtained by all the surveyed institutions [39]_.
-The actual rank is eventually determined by an overall score computed as a **weighted average** of the respective five criteria quantiles (see :numref:`thecsScores` Lines 1-10).
+In order, now, to render commensurable the five ranking criteria, the THE authors replace the performance grade obtained per criterion by each University with their corresponding **quantile** observed in the *cumulative distribution* of the grades obtained by all the surveyed institutions [39]_.
+The THE ranking is eventually determined by an overall score per University which corresponds to the **weighted average** of these respective five criteria quantiles (see :numref:`thecsScores` Lines 1-10).

 .. code-block:: pycon
    :name: thecsScores